matsengrp/phippery/README.md

 To analyze these data matrices, we are looking for a peptide which consitantly has high enrichment.
-However, parsing the signal from the noise means we need to be clever in the experiental setup (controls, replicates etc), keep track of important metadata for _both_ samples and amungst the noise, and finally, fit complex models which can leverage controls and replicates for parsing signal from noise.
+However, parsing the signal from the noise described means we need to be clever in the experiental setup (controls, replicates etc), keep track of important metadata for _both_ samples and peptides, and finally, fit complex models which can leverage controls and replicates for parsing signal from noise.
 To do this, a few methods have been proposed: